 The Hundred: Southern Brave looking to become first side to win every match in a season as they chase second title

-Will Southern Brave become the first side to win every game in a single edition of The Hundred?
-Women's table toppers have bounced back from dismal 2023 campaign and are now one victory away from second title; watch final from 1.45pm, Sunday, Sky Sports Cricket (2.15pm start)
+Will Southern Brave become first side to win every game in single edition of The Hundred?
+Table toppers have bounced back from dismal 2023 campaign and are one victory from second title; watch final vs Northern Superchargers from 1.45pm, Sunday, Sky Sports Cricket (2.15pm start)

 To butcher a phrase from Star Trek, Southern Brave Women have gone boldly where no one has gone before.